slcs-jsc/mptrac/docs/manual/meteorological-input-data.md

 The UTM-grid mode is intended for particle dispersion on high-resolution CFD model grids.
 The longitude/latitude grid remains the default recommendation, and many diagnostics, chemistry options, climatological corrections, etc. assume geographic longitude and latitude.
+For UTM runs that use such parameterizations, `MET_UTM_REF_LAT` and `MET_UTM_REF_LON` must be set in the control file to provide representative geographic reference coordinates in degrees for climatological and solar-geometry calculations.

 ## The ECMWF reanalyses